nxp-imx/meta-nxp-connectivity/README.md

 Then, Yocto build environment must be setup.

 The Yocto source code is maintained with a repo manifest, the tool repo is used to download the source code.
-This document is tested with the i.MX Yocto 5.15.52_2.1.0 release.
-The hardware tested in this documentation is the i.MX 8M Mini EVK and i.MX6ULL EVK.
+This document is tested with the i.MX Yocto 5.15.71_2.2.0 release.
+The hardware tested in this documentation is the i.MX 8M Mini EVK, i.MX6ULL EVK and i.MX93 EVK.
 Run the commands below to download this release:

     $ mkdir ~/bin